northern/PHP-Common/README.md

     // $value == NULL

-If required, you use an alternate delimter:
+If required, you use an alternate delimiter:

     $value = Arr::getPath( $a, 'foo/bar/baz', NULL, '/' );